Questions?

 Distance Calculus does not offer any scholarships or financial aid packages directly.

-If you are taking a single Distance Calculus course, and enrolled at your home institution full-time, then you may be able to obtain financial aid that will cover the cost of your Distance Calculus course through your home institution.
-Please contact the financial aid office at your home institution to determine your eligibility.
+If you are taking a single Distance Calculus course, and enrolled at your home institution full-time, then you probably will not be able to use any of that financial aid package to cover the cost of your Distance Calculus course at Roger Williams University.
+Most financial aid awards cannot be "shared" between institutions like that.

-Many students also receive financial assistance from their employers.
+Many students also receive tuition assistance from their employers.
 These types of programs usually are on a reimbursement plan, where your employer will pay you back for the course costs after you complete the course.
-In these cases, you must pay the tuition to Suffolk University yourself, and obtain reimbursement from your employer on your own.
-Some larger employers have "tuition vouchers" where they will work directly with Suffolk University to pay a student's tuition.
+In these cases, you must pay the tuition to Roger Williams University yourself, and obtain reimbursement from your employer on your own.
+Some larger employers have "tuition vouchers" where they will work directly with Roger Williams University to pay a student's tuition.
 Check with your Human Resources department at your employer for information on what they offer.

 • Courses Start At Any Time